What are the rules for using indefinite articles in English?

-This is the third of four lessons about Articles.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third of four chapters about Articles.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 Much like for the definite article ‘the’, the indefinite article ‘a/an’ also has some overall guidance that can be applied to most situations.
 Generally then, the indefinite article is used for singular countable nouns and never plural or uncountable nouns.
 Such countable nouns using ‘a/an’ are usually yet to have been introduced to the reader within the text, and are not generally obvious to the reader either based on the context.
 In other words, we use ‘a’ or ‘an’ to introduce an object or concept that our reader may not yet be aware of, such as in the following examples: